 Students may graduate under provisions of any official catalog in effect over the last five years, counting backwards from when they applied for graduation.
-Substitutions for courses that have changed or are no longer offered must be approved by the program head.
+Substitutions for courses that have changed or are no longer offered must be approved by the Vice President of Instruction.
 Arrangements will be made for students enrolled in a program that is discontinued to complete their degree in a timely manner.